floratos-lab/geworkbench-core/devReadme.txt

-Thank you for your interest in geWorkbench.
+Thank you for your interest in geWorkbench!

 Instructions on using the geWorkbench SDK are available here: